Adem-Cehajic/Body-Slices/README.md

-Code repo composed of multiple AI models to go from image to internal slices.\n Dependancies can be found at these links https://github.com/MarilynKeller/HIT/tree/main https://github.com/vchoutas/smplify-x/tree/master?tab=readme-ov-file
+Code repo composed of multiple AI models to go from image to internal slices.<br>
+Dependancies can be found at these links https://github.com/MarilynKeller/HIT/tree/main https://github.com/vchoutas/smplify-x/tree/master?tab=readme-ov-file